 Boise City, Oklahoma was the only US city to be bombed during WWII.
 They were just practice bombs and they didn’t hit the city directly, they were dropped just south in safety.
 There were no explosions or surprises on the list of most popular Halloween candy in Oklahoma this year.
 Snickers tops the list again, with over 20,000 pounds consumed.
 That’s a lot of chocolate bars.

-Last of the original 13 colonies to join statehood and never having ratified Prohibition, Rhode Island isn’t going to be pushed around by anyone.
-So you better have some candy corn lined up for those trick or treaters or some friends on Federal Hill might pay you a visit and make you an offer you can’t refuse!
+RI isn’t going to be pushed around by anyone.
+So you better have some candy corn lined up for those trick or treaters or some of their friends on Federal Hill might pay you a visit and make you an offer you can’t refuse!

-The Crazy Horse mountain carving is most likely going to be pointing to another large mountain carving of Starbursts.
+The Crazy Horse mountain carving is most likely going to be pointing to another large mountain carving, of Starbursts.
 The candy is again atop the list of most popular on Halloween in South Dakota.
-SD loves carving awesome things into mountains, so don’t be surprised of the #2 and #3 candies, Jolly Ranchers and candy corn, end up in a carving of their own.
+SD loves carving awesome things into mountains, so don’t be surprised of the #2 and #3 candies, candy corn and Jolly Ranchers, end up in a carving of their own.

-Tennessee loves the Vols and Music City and Tootsie Pops.
-Nearly 60,000 pounds of Tootsie Pops are consumed around Halloween time.
-It retains the #1 spot again this year, followed by salt water taffy and Skittles.
+Tennessee loves the Vols, Music City and Tootsie Pops.
+Nearly 61,000 pounds of Tootsie Pops are consumed around Halloween time.
+It retains the #1 spot again this year, followed by Skittles and salt water taffy.

-With Rainbow Bridge and rainbow trout, it would sure seem like Utah is tasting the rainbow.
-But alas, Skittles did not crack the top 3.
-It’s Jolly Ranchers again retaining the #1 spot in Utah with over 475,000 pounds consumed.
+If we presume that Jello is not commonly doled out to young costume-bearing Mormons, we can confidently state that Jolly Ranchers have a foothold there.
+Jolly Ranchers again retain the #1 spot in Utah with over 483,000 pounds consumed.
 Boom!
 But people from Utah do seem jolly and there are surely many ranches there, so Jolly Ranchers might be more fitting than Jello anyway.
 Tootsie Pops and Candy corn took second and third place.

 Vermont has cows and pigs and maple syrup and beautiful mountains and lots of lovely things.
 They love Milky Way candy bars at Halloween time, and choose local Ben and Jerry’s when they need some ice cream.
 It might not be cold enough on Halloween to hand out ice cream to trick or treaters.
 Better stick to Milky Ways.

-M&M’s again rule The District for the third straight year, melting over 26,000 pounds in their mouths, not in their hands.
+M&M’s rule The District for the third straight year, melting over 26,000 pounds in their mouths, not in their hands.
 It isn’t really a state, but since people still trick-or-treat there, we included it in our study.
-But it is too small to fit on our super slick interactive ninja-style map, sorry DC.
+But it is too small to fit on our super slick interactive map, sorry DC.
 If you’re stocking up in the DC area, make sure to get M&Ms, Tootsie Pops, and Blow Pops.

-Someone said West Virginia is considered the northern-most southern state and the southern-most northern state.
+West Virginia is also considered the northern-most southern state and the southern-most northern state.
 I guess that just means it’s in the middle?
 Great skiing at Snowshoe and lots of beautiful country in WV.
-For Halloween, stock up on Blow Pops, Hershey’s Mini Chocolate Bars, and Milky Ways.
+For Halloween, stock up on Blow Pops, Milky Way and Hershey’s Mini Chocolate Bars.
 They were numbers 1, 2, and 3.

 Wisconsin’s most popular Halloween candy has changed again this year.
 Butterfinger reclaims its title as the Top Halloween Candy.
-The top 2 candies switched places, as Starbursts edged out Butterfinger for the top candy in this years study.
-Also Jolly Ranchers stole the #3 spot away from Lemonheads.
+The top 2 candies actually switched places again this year, as Starbursts edged out Butterfinger for the top candy in last years study.
+Also Hot Tamales stole the #3 spot away from Jolly Ranchers.
 Those badgers had a big change this year with all 3 spots changing hands.
-Get some Starbursts if you’re stocking up.
+Get some Butterfinger if you’re stocking up in the Badger State.